-- To be eligible for consideration, submissions shall be books in any chronological period, any geographical location, or in an area of feminist theory that incorporates an historical perspective.
+- To be eligible for consideration, submissions shall be books in any chronological period, any geographical location, or in an area of feminist theory that incorporates a historical perspective.
 Books should demonstrate originality of research, creativity of insight, graceful stylistic presentation, analytical skills, and a recognition of the important role of sex and gender in the historical process.
 The inter-relationship between women and the historical process should be addressed.

-- Books with an imprint of 2013 are eligible for the 2014 award.
+- Books with a copyright of 2016 are eligible for the 2017 award.

 - Nominators must complete an online prize submission form for each book submitted.